Dino-Corry/printf/README.md

 The function has the following conversion specifies:

-%c - prints a character
+%c - print a characrer

 %d - prints a decimal integer